disintar/toncli/README.md

 All other documentation lists in `docs/`

+## Configuration

+On first start `~/.config/toncli/` (on linux, other systems will have diffrent directory) will be created.
+If you want to change fift/func libs, network config or other stuff - check it out.

 ## Contributor Guide

 Interested in contributing?
 Feel free to create issues and pull requests.